 - Textbook: IAP Career College Guide to Become a Death Doula (e-book edition)

 - Business Planning

 - You can complete the course in as little as 30 days, or extend it past the time allotted.

 What is The International Association of Professions Career College

-Also known as IAP Career College, the aim is to offer the finest in affordable online certificate courses for non-traditional and “dream” careers.
-IAP Career College is a division of FabJob Inc. We make professional non-traditional career education accessible to adult learners around the planet.
+Also known as IAP Career College, the aim is to offer the best in affordable online certificate courses for non-traditional and “dream” careers.
+IAP Career College is a division of FabJob Inc. They make professional non-traditional career education accessible to adult learners around the planet.

 What if the Registration Fee is More Than I can pay at once?

-They realize even with lower fees than other certificate courses, the registration fee may still be more than some people can afford.
-If the registration fee is beyond your budget, contact us at email@example.com to arrange payment in two equal installments.
+IAP college realizes even with lower fees than other certificate courses, the registration fee may still be more than some people can afford.
+If the registration fee is beyond your budget, contact the college to arrange payment in two equal installments.
 The first payment is due on or before the course start date.
 The final payment is due 30 days later.